AcalephStorage/consul-alerts/README.md

 Configuration
 -------------

-To assure consistency between instances, configuration is stored in Consul's KV with the prefix: `consul-alerts/config/`. consul-alerts works out of the box without any customizations by leveraging the defaults documented below and leverages the KV settings as overrides.
+To assure consistency between instances, configuration is stored in Consul's KV with the prefix: `consul-alerts/config/`. consul-alerts works out of the box without any customizations by using the defaults documented below and leverages the KV settings as overrides.

-A few suggestions on operating and bootstrapping your consul-alerts configuration via the KV store is located [Operations](#operations) section below.
+A few suggestions on operating and bootstrapping your consul-alerts configuration via the KV store are located in the [Operations](#operations) section below.

 ### Health Checks